westerndevs/western-devs-website/_drafts/on-ui-testing.markdown

 This doesn't really jibe with the "probably worth it" statement earlier.
 It depends on how often you have to revisit them and how much effort goes into it.
 From my experience, early on the answer to that is often and a lot.
 As you learn the tricks, it dwindles significantly.

+One of those tricks is the [PageObject pattern](http://martinfowler.com/bliki/PageObject.html).
+There was universal agreement that it is required when dealing with UI tests.
+I'll admit I hadn't heard of the pattern before the discussion but at the risk of sounding condescending, it sounds more like common sense than an actual pattern.
+It's something that, even if you don't implement it right away, you'll move toward naturally as you work with your UI tests.

 ### Data setup

 ...is hard, too.
 At least in the .NET world.
 Tools like [Tarantino](https://github.com/HeadspringLabs/Tarantino) can help by creating scripts to prime and tear down a database.
 You can also create an endpoint (on a web app) that will clear and reset your database with known data.